If you have lowered rates to land a client, kept rates low to keep a client, or lowered an invoice to avoid angering a client, this is for you.

 - I owned being affordable because my clients loved me for it.

 And, at the same time, I was undercharging for my services and my revenue and income didn’t align with my hard work and dedication.

 It took a neutral, unbiased, third party to wake me up.
 When attending a business conference, a speaker asked the attendees, “Where in your business, are you looking to fulfill needs that aren’t being met in your personal life?”

 It was like a smack in the face.

 How do you know if you’re in the same boat?
 It can show up a few different ways…

 Four Ways Your Need For Personal Fulfillment Can Sabotage Your Freelance Business Success

 1. You Undercharge New Clients To Get More Yeses And Resist Raising Rates

-When I first began freelancing, I joined a local networking group and when I landed my first client, I was elated.
+When I decided to start freelancing, I joined a local networking group, crafted a compelling elevator pitch, and landed my first client, I was elated.
 I felt like Sally Field in her Oscar acceptance speech, shouting, “You like me!
 You really like me!”
 Then I landed another client, and another, and another.
-Every person I spoke to hired me and soon, almost every member of the networking group was a client.
+My networking strategy worked.
+Soon, nearly every member of the group was a client!

 What I came to realize was that I was keeping my fees low so I would always get a yes and the more yeses I got, the better I felt about myself.